Guide to Feeding Raw Food to Puppies

 When it comes to supplements, these are what I would consider the most important to include in a puppies raw diet for optimal health.
 There are a wide range of supplements you could consider over time; it just really depends on your dog and their health requirements.

 Once you are complete with the protein transition, you can start to add in these supplements.
 Making sure to watch how your pup does with each introduction so you can catch any reactions as they occur.

-FISH - Including fish 1-2x a week ensures your dog is getting Omega 3 in their diet.
+FISH - Including fish like herring or Green Lipped Mussel Oil 1-2x a week ensures your dog is getting Omega 3 in their diet.
 Most dogs on a raw fed diet are getting a lot of Omega 6 through the protein they are eating particularly if they eat a lot of chicken.
 Omega 3 and 6 work closely together in the body which is why balance is needed for the two to build a strong immune system.